Jurassic Park: Operation Genesis

-Jurassic Park: Operation Genesis is a construction and management simulation video game based on the Jurassic Park series developed by Blue Tongue Entertainment and published by Universal Interactive, with the console versions being co-published with Konami in Japan.
-It was released for Windows, Xbox, and PlayStation 2.
-The game's primary goal is to construct a five-star rated dinosaur theme park named Jurassic Park on custom-generated islands by hatching dinosaurs, building attractions, keeping visitors entertained, and ensuring the park's safety.
+Jurassic Park: Operation Genesis is a construction and management simulation video game based on the Jurassic Park franchise.
+It was developed by Blue Tongue Entertainment and published by Universal Interactive, with Konami co-publishing the console versions in Japan.
+The game was released for Windows, Xbox, and PlayStation 2.
+Its primary objective is to establish and operate a five-star dinosaur theme park on custom-generated islands.
+Players hatch and manage dinosaurs, construct attractions and facilities, entertain visitors, and maintain park security while developing the park's rating and profitability.

-Development began in 2001, and lasted 22 months.
-The game was announced in February 2002, with its release initially scheduled for late 2002.
-Ultimately, the game was released in North America and the PAL region in March 2003, followed by a Japanese release later that year.
+Development of the game began in 2001 and lasted 22 months.
+It was formally announced in February 2002, with its release initially scheduled for late that year.
+The game was ultimately released in North America and the PAL region in March 2003, followed by a Japanese release later that year.
 According to Metacritic, the Windows and Xbox versions received "Mixed or average" reviews, while the PlayStation 2 version received "Generally favorable" reviews.

-Jurassic World Evolution, a 2018 video game developed and published by Frontier Developments, features similar gameplay and has been described as the game's spiritual successor.
-Two sequels were released in 2021 and 2025, respectively.
+Jurassic World Evolution, a 2018 video game developed and published by Frontier Developments, features similar construction and management gameplay and has been described as a spiritual successor to Jurassic Park: Operation Genesis.
+Two sequels, Jurassic World Evolution 2 and Jurassic World Evolution 3, were released in 2021 and 2025, respectively.